utpalsinghal/easydo/README.md

 ## Usage

-- To add new task, simply open the page and start typing and press enter.
+- To add a new task, simply open the page and start typing and press enter.
 Alternatively, you can press the '+' symbol to add the task.
 - To mark a task as completed, click on the checkbox next to the task.
 - To modify a task, click on the "Edit" icon, make the necessary changes, and press enter or click the tick button.
 - To discard a new modification, press the 'ESC' key on your keyboard.